 The Yoga Sutras of Patanjali were written between 1700-2200 years ago and this ancient text provides us with an 8 fold path to living a Yogic life.
 This text gives us with a framework for the Yoga practice, for understanding the inner workings of the mind/body and serves as a blueprint for experiencing peace.
-This week I want to explore the first two limbs of this 8 fold path.
+We are going to explore the first two limbs of this 8 fold path.
 Neither of which are asana or movement based.
-In our meeting this weekend, I plan to look deeper into these two and make greater connections on how we apply these principles to our lives and our practice.
+I encourage you to look deeper into these two limbs through self-reflection and make greater connections on how we apply these principles to our lives and our practice.
 Each limb is in Sanskrit, but I have offered translations and descriptions based on my understanding of each.
 Perhaps read them slowly, or one to two a day.
-I am looking forward to sharing more on Saturday, these first two limbs had the capacity to change my life.
+These first two limbs had the capacity to change your life.

 Principles of right relations to the world, universal ethics and morality.
 There are five Yamas or behaviors to be practiced as part of daily life; intended to purify human nature and contribute to the health and happiness of society.

 Compassion for all living things.
 Non-violence, non-harming to any creature or living thing.
 Awareness of our actions, our speech and thoughts.
 This also means expressing kindness, compassion for all life and things.
 We adopt a consideration and responsibility to do no harm.
 We practice constructive speech and understanding.